gillham/prog8ctags/README.md

 Also you can do a symbol lookup with Ctrl-T (on Windows/Linux) and it will do a partial match and give you a list of symbols.

-Here I pretty Ctrl-T while on `print` and get the list shown.
+Here I press Ctrl-T while on `print` and get the list shown.

 ![VSC Ctags Symbol](images/vsc-ctags-symbol.png "Visual Studio Code Ctags Symbol")